Do I Apply This Year?

 - Also, if things go badly wrong in your examinations and you don't get a place, you do get an opportunity to rethink your career options or resit your exams and still start at university when you planned to.

-- As a general rule, universities are happy to consider deferred applicants but, if the prospectus does not make a clear statement about the university's policy, it would be sensible to check.
+- As a general rule, universities are happy to consider deferred applicants but, if the prospectus does not make a clear statement about the university's policy then check first.